Jerry Westermeyer, Ph.D. Chicago Campus

 I also believe that research and science on one hand and clinical practice and social justice on the other hand are not inimical to one another – but rather serve each other.
 To best promote social justice and clinical training, a solid foundation in research and science is essential – and my heroes easily move in interdisciplinary and multiple spheres based on empirical science.

-I teach at the Adler School because I love teaching and I believe in its students.
+I teach at Adler University because I love teaching and I believe in its students.
 In general, I find most Adler students motivated to learn and to help others.
 I consider it a privilege to teach such students.

 - Ph.D., Committee on Human Development, University of Chicago, 1982